tin-cat/emailqueue/README.md

   * Now uses composer for library dependencies.
   * Using standard <?php instead of the shorthand <? version for improved compatibility.
   * No need to configure LIB_DIR or APP_DIR anymore.
-  * "is_inmediate" parameter typo solve, now it's called "is_immediate"
+  * "is_inmediate" parameter typo solve876543	, now it's called "is_immediate"

 * **Version 3.1**
   * Finally Emailqueue supports attachments!
 See the "Hints" section for an interesting idea with this.